Hermitage Amsterdam is a major museum showcasing exhibitions from the vast collection of the grand State Hermitage in St Petersburg, Russia.

 Jewels! exhibition standard entry costs €18.00 for adults, €14.40 with a CJP cultural youth pass, €2.50 with a Museumkaart, FREE entry for Iamsterdam City Card holders and children 0-11.

-Portrait Gallery of the Golden Age standard entry is €18.00 for adults, €10.00 with a CJP, €2.50 with a Museumkaart, FREE entry to children 0-11 and Iamsterdam City Card holders.
+Portrait Gallery of the 17th Century standard entry is €18.00 for adults, €10.00 with a CJP, €2.50 with a Museumkaart, FREE entry to children 0-11 and Iamsterdam City Card holders.
 You can pre-book Portrait Gallery tickets online here

 Outsider Art Museum standard entry is €14.50 for adults, €10.00 with a CJP, FREE entry to children 0-11, Iamsterdam City Card and Museumcard holders.